bputzeys/CellDISECT/README.md

 --
 Conda Environment
 --
-We recommend using [Anaconda](https://www.anaconda.com/)/[Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) to create a conda environment for using scDISECC.
+We recommend using [Anaconda](https://www.anaconda.com/)/[Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) to create a conda environment for using CellDISECT.
 You can create a python environment using the following command:

-    conda create -n dis2p python=3.9
+    conda create -n CellDISECT python=3.9

 Then, you can activate the environment using:

-    conda activate dis2p
+    conda activate CellDISECT

-- Install pytorch (This version of dis2p is tested with pytorch 2.1.2 and cuda 12, install the appropriate version of pytorch for your system.)
+- Install pytorch (This version of CellDISECT is tested with pytorch 2.1.2 and cuda 12, install the appropriate version of pytorch for your system.)
 ```
 conda install pytorch==2.1.2 torchvision==0.16.2 torchaudio==2.1.2 pytorch-cuda=12.1 -c pytorch -c nvidia
 ```